11 Comments

 I want to . . .

-Throughout the next few weeks, it is my job to ask guiding questions about their journey in meeting their goal.
+Throughout the next few weeks, I will ask guiding questions about their journey in meeting their goal.
 This will help them become reflective.

 “What’s going well?”